-In this guide, we will explore all the various ways for you to convert Word to HTML.
-We are experts at convert Word Documents to HTML with over 15 years of experience.
-We have several tools to help you convert your documents to clean webpages:
+In this guide, we will explore all the various ways for you to convert Word documents to HTML.
+We are experts at converting Microsoft Word documents to HTML with over 20 years of experience.
+We have several tools to help you convert and process your documents to clean HTML:

-- Word To HTML – our free to use Web App, great for quick clean-ups
+- Word To HTML – our Web App is great for quick clean-ups (paste content and process), uploading Word documents, and converting them to HTML

-- Doc Converter Pro Desktop – the perfect choice for converting on Windows Desktop
+- Doc Converter Pro Desktop – the perfect choice for document batch converting on Windows Desktop

-- Doc Converter Pro Web App – the best choice if you need to bulk convert documents online
+- Doc Converter Pro Web App – the best choice if you need to bulk convert and process documents online

-- Doc Converter Pro API – for programmers looking to add document conversion to their App
+- Doc Converter Pro API – for programmers looking to add document conversion to their Apps

-Using MS Words built-in save as HTML option
+Using MS Word built-in save as HTML option

 - Go to the file menu

 Easy eh?
-Not so fast there are two significant issues with using Word to save your HTML, the file sizes are massive, and the quality of the HTML is not very good.
+Not so fast there are two significant issues with using Word to save your HTML, the file sizes are large and the quality of the HTML is not very good.

-Large file sizes when using MS Word to convert Word to HTML
+Large file sizes when using MS Word to convert documents to HTML

-If you create a simple test document like the one shown below, then save it to HTML you will see that the resulting web page has 105 lines of code.
+If you create a simple test document like the one shown below, then save it to HTML you will see that the resulting web page has more than 100 lines of code.

 This example is for a simple document, for complex files the file size difference can be even larger.